jan-vanroozendaal/Classification-CellMitosisCycle/README.md

 * `kNN` - uses k-nearest neighbors for classification
 * `SVM` - uses support vector machines for classificaiton
 * `XGBoost` - uses the XGBoost gradient boosted decision trees algorithm for classification

+Each of the folders contains a `readme.txt` file where a link is provided to the R-workspace, as GitHub only limits file uploads up to 25MB.